thirdtank/adrs.cloud/design-issues.md

 ## Logic useful to front-end and back-end - where does it go?

 ## Converting rich types in DB to and from strings needed for front-end

+## Actions have a lot of "is the person logged in allowed to access this"